emqx/cloud-docs/en_US/connect_to_deployments/java_sdk.md

 You can view the information of connection on  [Deployment Overview](../deployments/view_deployment.md).
 Please note that the port is not 1883 or 8883  if your edition is not dedicated, make sure you get the right port.
 And you must add the authentication on [Authentication & ACL](../deployments/auth_and_acl.md).

 #### Connect Options
-Setup the broker, port, topic and authentication.
+Create `MqttSample.java`, setup the broker, port, topic and authentication.

 ```java
 String topic = "test/topic";